Superb-Man/Regex-Parser/README.md

 Future hope - Will try to implement the RegexMatcher later
 ```
 # Description
 Extended work of Automaton- solver.Implemented a very basic regular expression parser.
-Although it doesn't support all the operations possible.Was motivated by regex matcher at linux system.Implementing full library by own is quite a complex task.Yet i gave a try and still i am working to improve.
+Although it doesn't support all the operations possible.Was motivated by regex matcher at linux system.Implementing full library by own is quite a complex task.Yet i gave a try and still i am learning.
+The backtracking is pretty hard.
+Will try with automata theory later.
 # Limitations
 ```
 - Limitaions with multiple OR operations!
-- Doesn't support all
+- Doesn't support all.
+Only a mini subset.
 ```
 # The subset of regex it worked!
         "a.?b",